titanix/BonetCLI/Readme.md

 ### [s]earch

-Search for entries using quoc ngu without diacritics or by composition of Chinese character components.
+Search for entries using quốc ngữ without diacritics or by composition of Chinese character components.
 Space in-between arguments can be either ASCII or Chinese space.

 #### s quoc_ngu_without_diacritics